Chitaoji/lazyr/README.md

 ### Logging

-When registering a lazy module, specify its parameter `verbose` to see what exactly will be happening to it during the runtime.
+Specify the parameter `verbose` to see what exactly will happen to it during the runtime.

 ```py
 >>> import lazyr